How much does an exterminator cost?

-Many pest control companies ask to see the problem before providing a quote, but generally speaking, some types of pest removal cost more than others because of size, the chemicals used, procedures required, and relative danger involved.
+Many pest control companies ask to see the problem before providing a quote.
+But generally, some types of pest removal cost more than others because of size, the chemicals used, procedures required and relative danger involved.

 - Spider extermination cost: $88

-The cost for bed bug extermination varies by house size and type of treatment.
+The cost of bed bug extermination varies by house size and type of treatment.
 Here’s a breakdown of how the size of the affected area affects exterminator costs: